YuZhouWater/atmospheric-riverine-compound-heatwaves/README.md

 The recommended starting point is: code/00_run_first.R, which provides a guided workflow for data processing, analysis and figure generation.

-## Important note on figure layout

-The final multi-panel figures presented in the manuscript were assembled and refined manually using Adobe Illustrator, following the generation of individual panels by the code.
-As such, this repository reproduces all individual figure panels, not the exact final layout or composite panels as they appear in the manuscript.

-In addition, due to differences in package versions and local desktop environments, the figures generated may exhibit minor aesthetic variations (e.g., font, color, legend) from those in the submitted manuscript.
-The underlying results and conclusions remain unchanged.

 ## Code Structure